Veneers Q & A

 What Types of Veneers Are Available?

-Dr. Horlick offers Dental Lumineers, which are designed and manufactured to resemble natural teeth as closely as possible.
+Dr. Negelow offers Dental Lumineers, which are designed and manufactured to resemble natural teeth as closely as possible.
 This makes your dental veneer treatment look authentic.
 Each Lumineers veneer has a translucent hue and shading process that mimics the appearance of true enamel.
 Each patient can choose exactly the color he or she wants for the dental veneers, providing customized results.
-Dr. Horlick will work with each patient to choose the shape and size of the Lumineers that best enhance the natural smile while also correcting the areas of concern, such as shorter teeth, gaps between teeth, or chipped enamel.
+Dr. Negelow will work with each patient to choose the shape and size of the Lumineers that best enhance the natural smile while also correcting the areas of concern, such as shorter teeth, gaps between teeth, or chipped enamel.

 Call us today at (770) 679-3029 to schedule your appointment.